-Pari Information Regarding the Election To Treat the L essee as the Purchaser of Inve stment Credit Proper are claiming the investment credit as a lessee based on a secti . ollow ing information.
-If you acquired more than one property as a les see, attach a s tatement showing the information below.
-1 Name of lessor 2 Address of lessor 3 Description of property 4 Amount for which you were treated as having acquired the pro Part Qualifying Advanced Coal Project Credit, Qualify Energy Project Credit, and Qualifying Therapeuti , Qualifying Advanced 5 Qualifying advanced coal project credit (see instructions): а Qualified investment in integrated gasification combined cycle placed in service during the tax year for projects described i 1 20% (.20) 5 3 b Qualified investment in advanced coal-based generation te property placed in service during the tax year for projects des 1 15% (.15) 5 ) С Qualified investment in advanced coal-based generation te property placed in service during the tax year for projects desection 48A(d)(3)(B)(iii) $\qquad$ x: . a Total.
-Add lines 5a, 5b, and 5c 30% (.30) 5 5d 6 Qualifying gasification project credit (see instructions): Ju d in contino а Qualified investment in qualified gasification property placed during the tax year for which credits were allocated or reallo October 3, 2008, and that includes equipment that sep sequesters at least 75% of the project's carbo emissions \$ 30% (.30) 6 a b Qualified investment in property other than in a above placed during the tax year \$x 20% (.20) 6 o С Total.
-Add lines 6a and 6b 6c 7 Qualifying advanced energy project credit (see instructions): Qualified investment in advanced energy project property place service during the tax year × 30% (.30) 7 8 Qualifying therapeutic discovery project credit (see instructions 1 Qualified investment in a qualifying therapeutic discovery project × 50% (.50) 9 Enter the applicable unused investment credit from cooperativ • • 10 Parti Add lines 5d, 6c, 7, 8, and 9.
-Report this amount on Form 3800 Rehabilitation Credit and Energy Credit U, line 1a 10 at he meth 11 Rehabilitation credit (see instructions for requirements that mu audified rehabiliteties а Check this box if you are electing under section 47(d)(5) texpenditures into account for the tax year in which paid (or, capitalized).
-See instructions.
-Note.
-This election applies to the years.
-You may not revoke this election without IRS consent . b Enter the dates on which the 24- or 60-month measuring perio and ends · С Enter the adjusted basis of the building as of the beginning (or the first day of your holding period, if later) d Enter the amount of the qualified rehabilitation expenditures i treated as incurred, during the period on line 11b above Enter the amount of qualified rehabilitation expenditures and m nultiply by the i percentage shown: е Due 1000 buildings leasted in the Oulf Opposituate.
-Zana ¢ 1007 (10) 11e f Pre-1936 buildings affected by a Midwestern disaster \$ × 13% (.13) × 13% (.13) × 10% (.10) 11f g Other pre-1936 buildings \$ × 10% (.10) 11g h \$ × 26% ( 26) 11h
+Par are claiming the investment credit as a lessee based on a section 48(d) (as in effect on Novemb ring information.
+If you acquired more than one property as a lessee, attach a statement showing nng mormation.
+It you acquired more than one property as a lessee, attach a statement snowing.
+Name of lessor ine informati on below.
+1 Address of lessor 2 Description of property 3 Amount for which you were treated as having acquired the property 4 Part a life dans Part Advanced Energy Project Credit Grant dit, and Qt ianiying 5 Qualifying advanced coal project credit (see instructions): а Qualified investment in integrated gasification combined cycle property placed in service during the tax year for projects described in section 48A(d)(3)(B)(i) \$ × 20% (.20) 5a b · · · · · · · · · · · · · · · · · · · property placed in service during the tax year for projects described in section 48A(d)(3)(B)(ii) \$ × 15% (.15) 5b С Qualified investment in advanced coal-based generation technology property placed in service during the tax year for projects described in section 48A(d)(3)(B)(iii) \$ × 30% (.30) 5c ď Total.
+Add lines 5a, 5b, and 5c .
+5d 6 Qualifying gasification project credit (see instructions): а Qualified investment in qualified gasification property placed in service during the tax year for which credits were allocated or reallocated after October 3, 2008, and that includes equipment that separates and sequesters at least 75% of the project's carbon dioxide aminalana and can be a section as a section of b during the tax year \$ x 20% (.20) 6b С Total.
+Add lines 6a and 6b .
+6c 7 Qualifying advanced energy project credit (see instructions): Qualified investment in advanced energy project property placed in service during the tax year 30) 7 8 Reserved .
+8 9 Enter the applicable unused investment credit from cooperatives (see instructions) .
+9 10 Add lines 5d, 6c, 7, and 9.
+Report this amount on Form 3800, line 1a .
+10 For Pa aperwork Reduction Act Notice, see separate instructions.
+Cat.
+No. 12276E Form 3468 (2013